samsonajulor/micro-apis/node apps/README.md

  To start a kubernetes cluster, run the following command from the required infra/k8s:
   "k apply -f <name of deployment configuration file>" e.g. "k apply -f posts-depl.yaml"

+  to get all services use: "kubectl get services"

   to get all deployments use: "kubectl get deployments"

   to describe a deployment by name, use: "kubectl describe deployment <deployment name>"